-I’m sure that if you are reading this then you are probably quite familiar to mixing with EQ.
+I’m sure that if you are reading this then you are probably quite familiar with mixing with EQ.
 Equalisation is a basic staple of all music production.
 It’s used by producers tweaking synths all the way up to mastering engineers perfecting a mix.
 But, are you familiar with the concepts of additive and subtractive EQ?
 If not, this article could be a huge help in fixing some of those reoccurring issues you keep having.

 Additive vs Subtractive

-The basic principle here is equalisation that either adds (boosts) or subtracts (cuts) decibels from a particular frequency range.
+The basic principle here is equalisation that either add (boosts) or subtracts (cuts) decibels from a particular frequency range.
 When you want to add some brightness and air to a mix, you use additive EQ to shelf the high frequencies.
 When you want to remove the rumble from a vocal recording, you’ll use subtractive EQ to filter the low frequencies.
 A piece of cake right?

 Why subtractive EQ should always come first

 More often than not, the tendency is to start boosting frequencies in order to hear more of what you want.
 Lifting some 80-150Hz on a kick drum can offer some real weight to the signal.
 However, if your mix has also got multiple bass/guitar/synth layers all stacked on top of each other, excessive boosting in these lower frequencies will lead to a muddy mix.
 Mud is never going to give you that perfect low-end you’re after.
 Instead, focus on cutting away unnecessary frequencies with subtractive EQ before adding your boosts.